MohamedHamed12/bookstore-Django/README.md

 ## License

-The Bookstore project is licensed under the [MIT License](https://chat.openai.com/LICENSE).
+The Bookstore project is licensed under the [MIT License].
 Feel free to modify and distribute the code as per the terms of the license.

 ## Contact

-If you have any questions or suggestions regarding the Bookstore project, please feel free to contact us at [email@example.com](mailto:email@example.com).
+If you have any questions or suggestions regarding the Bookstore project, please feel free to contact us at